team5171/2026docs/software-kiwi/Checklist.md

 Mentor Kevin will be absent.
 "Try to get photon vision working."

+# February 27 + 28, 2026
+Veer will be absent.
+Please ask Alex for help.
+What we got done:
+Blah
+To do:
+Blah

 # February 23 and 25, 2026
 We have MERGED the flatbot-shooter-only branch with the brian drivetrain to create the updated main branch.